Hunca/345/README.md

 ```
 Player      | Which player turn it is.
 Suit        | The players suit.
-Remaining   | How many balls are remaining.
+Remaining   | Number of player balls remaining on table.
 ```
 *__NB: The current version of our game will display 'Remaining: Black' after all balls have been sunk for the player.
 This is not a bug, but an intentional "feature" of sorts at this stage.__*

 ###### Currently implemented game rules:
 - Player one initiates the break.
-- Sinking a coloured ball will initialise their suit (currently either: red or blue balls).
+- Sinking a coloured ball will initialise the players suit (red or blue balls).
-- If two balls of different colours are sunk:
+- If two balls of different colours are sunk in one turn:
     - The colour of the first ball sunk will be chosen as the players suit.
     - Player ones turn ends.
 - Each player turn ends if they sink an opponents ball or the cue ball.